-For those employees who have been granted time off at Christmas, the Employer will provide Christmas eve, Christmas Day and Boxing Day off.
-For those employees who have been granted time off at New Year's, the Employer will provide New Year's Eve and New Year's Day off.
+For those employees who have been granted time off at Christmas, the Employer will endeavour to provide Christmas Day and Boxing Day off.
+For those employees who have been granted time off at New Year's, the Employee will endeavour to provide New Year's Eve and New Year's Day off.

 In the event of conflict, bargaining unit seniority shall be the decisive factor.
-Written requests for this time off must be received by the Director of Care by November 1.
-Christmas and New Year's time off shall be posted by November 15.
+Written requests for this time off must be received by the Director of Resident Care by November 1.
+Christmas and New Years' time off shall be posted by November 15.

-Regular scheduling may be waived from the 15 of December to the 5 of January in order to accommodate the employees during this period.
+Regular scheduling may be waived from the 15 of December to the 15 of January in order to accommodate the employees during this period.